-Why if this felt right and well-intentioned, and might I be so bold as to say inspired, then why this hiccup, this unexpected obstacle in the road?
+Why, if this felt right and well-intentioned, and might I be so bold as to say inspired, then why this hiccup, this unexpected obstacle in the road?
 Was this not meant to be?
 I struggle with these questions.
-And more: Why am I getting this curve ball?
+And more: Why am I getting this curveball?
 (Wait, am I taking this personally?)
-I am not sure there is an answer, but for where I started, which is to expect the unexpected in this imperfect world we live in.
+I am not sure there are answers, except to expect the unexpected in this imperfect world we live in.

 Here’s my unexpected: I think I need to take this website down for a day or two.
 Regroup; get the technical inner workings cleaned up, and start afresh.

 There are a lot of you interested in this commitment to cultivating some peace.
 That’s a gift to ourselves as individuals and as a community.
 We all need community.
 I know I do.